 Smile - Learn - Excel

 Children are heard to read individually and in groups regularly.
-All children experience a range of fiction through their termly class novel – linked to the topic of that term.
+All children experience a wide range of books through story times and VIPERS reading sessions.
 Our children enjoy using Accelerated Reader to match their reading fluency with their comprehension.
-Reading is encouraged at home, daily if possible.
-Please see the list of prompts to support reading at home below.
+We encourage our children to read both in school and at home.
+Please see the list of prompts to support reading at home below and the year group posters of recommended reads.

 - Ensure all children develop confident early reading skills through the provision of high calibre, consistent and regular phonics sessions